Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Methodological Theory

 Now let $Y^s$ denote the value of $Y$ corresponding to $s$.
 This is the outcome that would be observed whenever $X = s$, and hence is called the {\sl potential outcome} (PO) of an exposure variable $X$.
-For $x \in \{ 0, 1 \}$, the relevant potential outcomes are $Y^1$ and $Y^0$.
+For $s = 0, 1$, the relevant potential outcomes are $Y^1$ and $Y^0$.
 The potential outcome $Y^s$ can then be written as a function of $\bm{W}$ and $\calE$.
 Let $Y^s = g_s ( \bm{W}, \calE )$ represent this PO mechanism.
 In design-based or randomization-based causal inference, the randomness in $Y$ is assumed to result only from the assignment of $X$ to 1 or 0; hence, the POs are treated as fixed values (implying $\bm{W}$ is also treated as fixed), and so are written simply as $y^1$ and $y^0$.
+We expand on why a potential outcome framework is useful in the Appendix.